johnvoyage/vanilla_clock/README.md

 ```
 Copy the file path of ./Solution Without Canvas/index.html
 Paste the path into a browser.
-Fill out the required input and click 'run'
+Fill out the required and optional input and click 'run'
 ```

 # vanillajsclock